estebanmunchjones2019/react-hooks-article/readme.md

-## Performing async task before updating the state
+## Final state management solution with side effects

 So far, so good.
 Our custom hook solution works like a charm, but what if we want to perform async tasks before/after updating the state?